 Your marketing efforts are attracting unqualified leads and you aren’t able to close them.
 The entire sales team spends most of their time on unpromising leads and if you continue in that direction you’re going to lose sight of your goals.
 The redesigning of your marketing strategy will take time and you won’t see results right away.

 You should orchestrate a robust prospecting method reaching out to your ideal customer profile, build awareness with highly targeted content, gain their interest, and set up a short meeting where you can showcase your solution.

-Our eBook Remote Prospecting Guide for B2B Tech Companies dives deep into testing different growth initiatives, remote prospecting, and converting leads into opportunities.
+Our guide, Amplify Your Sales Pipeline, dives deep into testing different growth initiatives, remote prospecting, and converting leads into opportunities.
 While it might not stop unqualified leads from being interested in your solution, it does give some great insights on how to go after what it is you want.

 Ready to launch outbound sales initiatives?